CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ![](https://2254922201-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MFA0rQI3SzfbVFgp3Ic%2Fuploads%2FyMhYzWHxwO8F9TobC61D%2Fimage.png?alt=media&token=1da21e96-9df2-4f47-b6c3-34d9d3cbefd4)

 In the example above, the collateral is distributed across 10 bands.
 The darker grey indicates collateral that has been converted into crvUSD, while the lighter grey represents the original collateral type.
 Hovering over any bar reveals details about that specific position within the band, including the corresponding asset prices.
-During soft liquidation, a band may exhibit a mix of crvUSD and the original collateral.
+During soft-liquidation, a band may exhibit a mix of crvUSD and the original collateral.

 ![](https://2254922201-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MFA0rQI3SzfbVFgp3Ic%2Fuploads%2FZgFJQJm7ol1KmgK1BXXJ%2Fimage.png?alt=media&token=c05ef1d9-8918-4cf2-b041-a38716d9660d)

 ## **Borrow Rate**

 The borrow rate is variable based on conditions in the pool.
-For instance, when collateral price is down and some positions are in soft liquidation, the rate can fall.
+For instance, when collateral price is down and some positions are in soft-liquidation, the rate can fall.
 A decreasing rate creates incentive to borrow and dump, while an increasing rate creates incentives to buy crvUSD and repay.

 <figure markdown>
   ![](../images/crvusd_rate.png){ width="400" }